Improve Unkown State Management

 This issue was originally reported by Charles Loomis from StratusLab

-#1 Updated by Shi Jin over 10 years ago
+#1 Updated by Shi Jin almost 11 years ago

 I just started a VM using OpenNebula and run halt from the VM.

 "virsh list --all" gives me nothing.
 How do I find the same information virt-manager has as you described.

 In fact, I opened up my virt-manager and couldn't see anything.

 Maybe it only has the information if the VM is started/shutdown by virt-manager?

 #2 Updated by Carsten Friedrich over 10 years ago

 It would also be good if CPU and memory allocations would be marked as free when a VM is in this state.
 E.g. I have very limited computing resources here and my users tend to use the VM internal shutdown rather than Stop when they don't need the VM.
 This leaves me with cloud nodes appearing as fully allocated in OpenNebula while in reality they don't have any work.